Maârif

 Maârif or El Maârif (المعاريف) is one of the 16 arrondissements of Casablanca, the biggest city of the Casablanca-Settat region and of Morocco.
 As of 2024, it had 139,669 inhabitants.

-It is bounded to the north by boulevard d'Anfa and Mohamed Zerktouni, to the east by avenue 2 Mars and Nador, to the south by the Casablanca urban highway, and to the west by boulevard Ghandi and Route d'El Jadida.
+It is bounded to the north by Boulevard d'Anfa and Mohamed Zerktouni, to the east by Avenue 2 Mars and Nador, to the south by the Casablanca urban highway, and to the west by Boulevard Ghandi and Route d'El Jadida.

-The current President of this arrondissement is Abdessadek Morchid (بد الصادق مرشد).

 District

+Since the 2021 local elections, the current President of this arrondissement is Abdessadek Morchid.

 Meetings

-The arrondissement representatives meet 3 times a year, during the first week of january, june and september.
+The arrondissement representatives meet 3 times a year, during the first week of January, June and September.
 These meetings are generally open to the public.

-Representatives

-Since the 2021 local elections, the President of the Maarif District is Abdessadek Morchid (عبد الصادق مرشد).